- Home

 Rider insurance cover

-If you do not own or loan a horse you could take out horse rider insurance.
-This is advertised as a combination of several policies, personal accident cover, vet fees, tuition fees if you are unable to attend lessons, damage or loss of riding equipment, payment for every day in hospital and more depending on the policy provider.
+If you do not own or loan a horse, but still ride one, you can take out horse rider insurance.
+This is advertised as a combination of several policies, including personal accident cover, vet fees, tuition fees if you are unable to attend lessons, damage or loss of riding equipment, payment for every day in the hospital, and more depending on the policy provider.

 Custodial Liability (Care, Custody or Control) insurance